jsc0218/ParallelQuickjoin/README.md

 OpenMPQuickjoin
 =========

-a parallel algorithm to solve the similarity join problem (OpenMP version), implemented according to the paper:
+a parallel algorithm to solve the similarity join problem with OpenMP, implemented according to the paper:

 Shichao Jin, Okhee Kim, Wenya Feng:
 Accelerating Metric Space Similarity Joins with Multi-core and Many-core Processors.
 ICCSA (5) 2013: 166-180